humberto-ortiz/pelican-test/content/pages/vita.md

 PI:  José Rodriguez Medina
 Start date: August 1, 2009
 End Date July 31, 2014
-Funds $18,050,756
+Funds: USD 18,050,756
 Role on project: Director of the Bioinformatics Resource Center (BiRC), providing bioinformatics hardware, software and consulting support to all INBRE researchers in Puerto Rico, at all INBRE institutions on the island.
-This grant was awarded in 2001 with $4M in NCRR funding, and was successfully renewed in 2004 for 5 years and $10M.
-A third cycle has been awarded in 2009 for an additional 5 years at $18M.
+This grant was awarded in 2001 with USD 4M in NCRR funding, and was successfully renewed in 2004 for 5 years and USD 10M.
+A third cycle has been awarded in 2009 for an additional 5 years at USD 18M.

 1. EPSCoR Research Infrastructure Improvement Track 1
 NSF Award # EPS-0701525